A Grammy win in the Best New Artist category is the ultimate validation for music rookies.

 No, we're not including Best New Artist winners-turned-megastars Christina Aguilera, Alicia Keys, Maroon 5, John Legend, Carrie Underwood, Adeleand others in this club.
 We're talking some of the most forgettable, head-scratching, WTF artists that fell down the rabbit hole of obscurity post-Grammys night.

-Let's reminisce about nine of those artists below, shall we?
+Let's reminisce about a few of those artists below, shall we?

 Artist: Marc Cohn